ESRD poses a significant global health burden, affecting almost 2.5 million patients worldwide

 Acute Autoimmune Conditions

-Acute AMR is one of the most challenging adverse events following a kidney transplantation.
+Acute antibody-mediated rejection (AMR) is one of the most challenging adverse events following a kidney transplantation.
 It occurs in 10-15% of patients and is the main cause for graft dysfunction.
-In Europe and the US, there are approximately 40,000 patients who receive kidney transplants annually and approximately 400,000 who currently live with a kidney transplant.
+There are approximately 80,000 kidney patients on transplant waiting lists across the European Union and approximately 400,000 who currently live with a kidney transplant.

-Guillain-Barré Syndrome is a rare, acute, paralyzing disease of the peripheral nervous system, affecting 1-2 in 100,000 people per year.
+Guillain-Barré Syndrome (GBS) is a rare, acute, paralyzing disease of the peripheral nervous system, affecting 1-2 in 100,000 people per year.
 GBS is usually preceded by an infection or other immune stimulation that induces an autoimmune response, targeting the peripheral nervous system.
 It is the most frequent cause of acute neuromuscular weakness in the Western world and can occur at any age.
 Mortality rate is 3-7 %.
 GBS is a rapidly progressive monophasic disorder, often leading to a severe paralysis of the arms and legs.
 Most GBS patients have sensory disturbances (tingling, numbness or ataxia) and pain, and some patients have double vision or problems with swallowing.
 GBS may also paralyze the respiratory muscles, leading to intensive care unit admission and mechanical ventilation.
 Current standard of care is either IVIg or plasmapheresis.
 There is a significant need for better treatment options.
 Imlifidase has been granted Orphan Drug Designation for this indication from FDA and the European Commission.
-Hansa is currently conducting a Phase 2 clinical trial with imlifidase to evaluate the safety, tolerability and efficacy of imlifidase in GBS patients in combination with standard immunoglobulin care.
+An Investigator Initiated Phase 2 clinical trial with imlifidase led by Professor Mårten Segelmark from the universities in Linköping and Lund, is currently conducted to evaluate the safety, tolerability and efficacy of imlifidase in GBS patients in combination with standard immunoglobulin care.

-Hansa Biopharma is dedicated to developing treatments for rare immunological diseases.
+Hansa Biopharma is a rare disease company, delivering and developing innovative, lifesaving and life-changing treatments for patients with rare immunological conditions.